ecattell/muthurGPT/README.md

 ### Suggested terminal emulator
 This package outputs directly to stdout.
 I recommend running this on a terminal with a scanline aesthetic, such as cool-retro-terminal.

 I recommend using a rather large terminal font size to get the right look.
 The included ascii art assumes a minimum terminal width of 64 characters.
 That said, I wouldn't recommend going higher than 100.
-I usually run it with a width of 64.

 ### Installation
 This is all python, so installation is pretty straightforward.

 1) Update the config with your openAI API key.
 2) Until you get your look right, I recommend specifying ``debug=true`` in the config so that it doesn't access openAI while you're iterating on cool-retro-terminal settings/etc.
-3) At the muthur script in the bin dir to your path or just run it directly.
+3) Add the muthur script in the bin dir to your path or just run it directly.
 Run ``muthur --plugin cronus`` for the Cronus' onboard MU/TH/UR or ``muthur --plugin montero`` for the montero.

 To be honest, I haven't attempted to run this from another machine yet, so I might have missed some steps.
-Because I'm doing sound in a dumb way for now, it will be mac dependant unless you update play_sound in terminal.py
+Because I'm doing sound in a dumb way for now, it will be mac dependant unless you update play_sound() in terminal.py

 ### Config
 Take a look at the config to see what is configurable.